-National Grid is bound by the terms of its Gas Transporter Licence ("the Licence") in respect of the NTS.
-This contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in conducting its transportation business.
-The licence obligations that are relevant to the planning and development of the NTS are described below.
+National Grid is bound by the terms of its Licence.
+The Licence contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in conducting its transportation business.
+The Licence obligations that are relevant to the planning and development of the NTS are described below.